phetsims/gas-properties/doc/implementation-notes.md

 **Time Transforms**: Real time (seconds) is scaled to sim time (picoseconds) by `TimeTransform`.
 Transforms are provided for "normal" and "slow" sim times.
-The `dt` for all top-level ScreenView and Model classes is in seconds, because that's what is provided by `Sim.js` when it steps the simulation.
+The `dt` for all top-level ScreenView and Model classes is in seconds, because that's what is provided by `Sim` when it steps the simulation.
 The `dt` values for all other methods are in picoseconds.
 (The units for `dt` are clearly documented throughout the code.)

 **Memory Management**: With the exception of `Particle` instances, all object instances (model and view) persist for the